Geborgen/moddingsupport/README.md

 Input "SOS" for something special.

 # Support Commands
+The prefix is "-" and is currently unchangable.
 * -guide (beginner's modding guide)
 * -skse (SKSE tutorial)
 * -ae / -downgrade (information about AE)